 Many of the finest aeroplanes ever made were consigned to the scrapheap of history.
 Sometimes they were defeated in evaluations by superior opponents.
 Sometimes bribery, intrigue or plain bad luck killed these unlucky warriors.
 Here is a mouth-watering selection of ten fighters which didn’t make it to squadron service.

 Despite being faster and stealthier, the YF-23 was turned down in favour of what became the F-22 Raptor.
 A real shame, as USAF missed out on one of the best-looking fighters ever made (as opposed to the F-22, which looks like an F-15 that hasn’t been taken out its packaging).
+The F-23’s likely top speed is not in the public domain, but it should be noted that it was considered faster than the F-22.

 9. Avro Canada CF-105 Arrow